rkotze/rkotze.github.io/_posts/2019-12-09-mock-react-hooks-unit-testing.md

 ### Testing custom React Hooks

 To test the custom hook `useTheFetch` two more dependencies will need to be installed. [`@testing-library/react-hooks`](https://github.com/testing-library/react-hooks-testing-library){:target="\_blank" rel="noopener"} is a helpful utility to make testing hooks clean and easy.
 This is because hooks can't be used outside of a functional React component.
-Another option is to test the hooks effect by the output of a component but this maybe not ideal for a unit test.
+Another option is to test the hook's effect by the output of a component, but this maybe not ideal for a unit test.

 ```
 npm i -D @testing-library/react-hooks react-test-renderer